liffiton/Gen-Ed/src/starburst/docs/lti_setup_canvas.md

 To set up your Canvas course to use Starburst, you need to register Starburst as a new "App" in Canvas.

-1. First, find the Settings page for Apps, and if you aren't already at the App configurations page, choose "View App Configurations":
+1. First, go to the course settings, find the Settings page for Apps, and if you aren't already at the App configurations page, choose "View App Configurations":

   <p class="hasimg">
   <img class="docimg" alt='"Apps" page in Canvas settings' src='/static/canvas_LTI_01_settings.svg'>